Does this test have other names?

 What do my test results mean?

-HER2/neu on cancer cells is measured in two ways.
+HER2/neu on cancer cells is measured in 2 ways.

-If your cancer is HER2/neu positive, you may respond to a specific drug that targets
+If your cancer is HER2/neu positive, you may respond to a specific medicine that targets

 Results for IHC: